fbpx

 • Spend a year collecting the voluntary turnover figures for your organisation.
 Get a sense of how turnover fluctuates throughout the year.

-• Calculate voluntary turnover for high performers as this is what has the greatest negative impact on your business.
+• Calculate voluntary turnover for high performers, as this has the most significant negative impact on your business.

 • Look through your exit interviews for trends on why people leave.